Myotonic Dystrophy Overview

 Both types of myotonic dystrophy are inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In most cases, an affected person has one parent with the condition.

-Nicholas Johnson is a Neurologist and a Pediatrics doctor in Henrico, Virginia.
-Dr. Johnson has been practicing medicine for over 15 years and is rated as an Elite doctor by MediFind in the treatment of Myotonic Dystrophy.
-He is also highly rated in 37 other conditions, according to our data.
-His top areas of expertise are Paramyotonia Congenita, Myotonic Dystrophy Type 2, Myotonic Dystrophy, and Myotonia Congenita.
-He is licensed to treat patients in Utah.
+Nicholas Johnson is a Neurologist in Richmond, Virginia.
+Dr. Johnson is rated as an Elite provider by MediFind in the treatment of Myotonic Dystrophy.
+His top areas of expertise are Paramyotonia Congenita, Myotonic Dystrophy, Myotonic Dystrophy Type 2, and Limb-Girdle Muscular Dystrophy.
 Dr. Johnson is currently accepting new patients.

 Published By: National Institutes of Health